MohammedBENHADINE/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. file '8-firstdelete' : Delete file Betty.
 10. file '9-firstdirdeletion' : Delete folder from /tmp.
 11. file '10-back' : Change the working directory to the previous one.
+12. file '11-lists' : list all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.